Schrausser/Ptolemy-s-table-of-chords/README.md

 [Demo movie](https://m.youtube.com/watch?v=xUpBBr5btvk)

 `CHORD` application for Android (Schrausser, 2023): Famous table of chord lengths according to Ptolemy's *Almagest* (1515, fol.
 7r ff.) converted into decimal values and calculated in comparison using the sine function, see Halma (1813, p.
 38 ff.),  Heiberg (1898, p.
 48 ff.) or Toomer (1984, p.
 57 ff., 1998, res.).
-Chord lengths $l_0$ are calculated according to *Ptolemy's theorem* (fig. 1) within the relation between four sides and two diagonals of a cyclic quadrilateral where
+Chord lengths $l_0$ are *derived* according to *Ptolemy's theorem* (fig. 1) within the relation between four sides and two diagonals of a cyclic quadrilateral where

 $$AC⋅BD = AB⋅CD + BC⋅AD.$$